safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 <br>**4) Add Writer**
 <br>Up until now all of our workspaces have had only a NULL (dummy) writer.
-Now we know about Resources we can add a proper writer and point its output to the Resources Output folder.
+Now we know about Resources we can add a proper writer and point the output dataset to the Resources Output folder.

 So, open the starting workspace listed above in FME Workbench and then select Writers &gt; Add Writer on the menubar and set up a new writer with the following parameters: